RNLgit/rpi-temp-control/README.md

 pwm_fan.frequency  # query current pwm frequency
 ```

+## Control sensitivity dominating factors

+- Length of `CPUTempController.temp_q` determines the anti-lingering control strategy.
+Assigning larger `CPUTempController.temp_q_size`
+at init will make controller less sensitive to temperature sense fluctuations.

+- Value of `CPUTempController.polling_interval` determines sample time of temperature in seconds.
+The smaller the sample time, the more
+sensitive the controller regards to temperature change.

+- Therefore fan minimum turn on time from stall will be ```CPUTempController.temp_q * CPUTempController.polling_interval```

 ## Use as service upon startup

 1. use sudo to install required packages